KaiMarkG/sand/README.md

-# sand
+# Statistical analysis of non-numeric data

-Working with non-numeric data
+This notebook provides a way to work with non-numeric data presented in the V10.cvs file